BlackBeltTechnology/pandino/README.md

 Pandino also comes with a growing list of first-party "extra" Bundles which build on top of it's core and provide functionality on a higher level, e.g.: Bundle loaders, eventing systems, configuration management, etc...

-Such extras a physically separated into external packages so that you can pull them in on-demand.
+Such extras are physically separated into external packages so that you can pull them in on-demand.

 ## Key Architectural Decisions